twitchyzeebra/the-ai-cognition-protocol/learning-resources/Website Guide.md

 This application allows you to choose from several distinct AI system prompts, each designed for a different type of analysis.

-*   **Modes**
-    *   This is the primary and recommended system prompt.
-It uses a sophisticated framework to analyze human relationships, communication, and cognitive patterns, providing deep, structured insights.

-*   **Modes Explain Simply + Modes Technical Explain Simply**
-    *   They are functionally identical to their respective documents, with the addition of "Delivery: Explain to the user simply".

-*   **Modes Technical**
-    *   A highly detailed and technical version of "Modes".
-This is designed for researchers or advanced users who want to see a complex analysis.

-*   **Tiers**
+*   **Cognitive Tiers**
     *   This focuses on analyzing a situation through distinct "Tiers of Cognition"—from raw, uninterpreted data (T1) all the way to deep, synthesized insights (T5).
 It provides a layered breakdown of the thinking process.

+*   **Cognitive Tiers With Delivery**
+    *   Takes the cognitive tiers analysis and translates it into a more human-friendly format.
+This is the default system prompt.

+*   **Cognitive Tiers Technical**
+    *   A more formal and technical cognitive tiers analysis.
+Designed for professionals and advanced users who want a more comphrehensive response.

+*   **Socratic Lens**
+    *   An alternative approach that is less structured than the cognitive tiers.
+It is a short list of rules that the AI follows.

-*   **Default**
+*   **Classic AI**
     *   A standard, helpful AI assistant without any specialized cognitive framework.
 This is useful as a baseline for comparison.

+*   **Modes and Variants**
+    *   Previously created documents that have the major issue of being too wordy (2200 tokens for Modes v2 to 9000 for Modes Technical v2).
+They are retained for reference.

 ## 🔒 Privacy and Data Management